St. Gertrud

 Nearby Attractions

-2. Planetarium Hamburg: Located within Stadtpark, this planetarium captivates visitors with its fascinating shows about astronomy and space exploration—a delightful diversion for all ages.
+2. Planetarium Hamburg: Located within the Stadtpark, this planetarium provides fascinating shows and exhibits related to astronomy and space science, making it a great stop for families and science enthusiasts.

 Insider Tips